AnalyticJeremy/presentations/thesis/slides.md

 ## Games
 ### Forza Horizon 5
  - Game has a feature that lets you log data in real-time
- - Could use ML to optimize care tunes
+ - Could use ML to optimize car tunes
  - *or* could use data to optimize my skills as a player
    - *e.g.* how much caffeine do I need for peak racing